| Package name | Weekly Downloads | Version | License | Updated |

 config:

-makeResolverTypeCallable: true
+makeResolverTypeCallable: trueaddUnderscoreToArgsType

 type: boolean

-types in order to avoid duplicate identifiers.
+Adds _ to generated Args types in order to avoid duplicate identifiers.

 Usage Examples